nisrulz/android-examples/cookiecutter-android-compose-example/README.md

-# Android Examples Bootstrapping Template
+# Android Examples (with Compose) Bootstrapping Template

 A [cookiecutter](https://github.com/cookiecutter/cookiecutter) :cookie: template for bootstrapping new Android Example with Jetpack Compose projects for this repo!